zeitgeistpm/documentation/docs/learn/market-creation-guide.md

 which may occur after all.
 For example, a market on the Champions League Finals might have one outcome for each team.
 But there's also the chance that the game is delayed until after the market is resolved or even cancelled.
-Any event with a probability of less that $1\%$ is considered a long shot and should generally not be made part of the market.
+Any event with a probability of less than $1\%$ is considered a long shot and should generally not be made part of the market.
 If a long shot occurs, the market is instead voided.[^2]